FNS02/Stats399-Activity-1/README.md

 ## What we need to create
-Your code (most likely in R)\
+Code FIle (most likely in R)\
-A text file (called a README file) with step bystep instructions for how to run the code\
+Text file (called a README file) with step bystep instructions for how to run the code\
-The cleaned-up CSV file your code runs with\
+Cleaned-up CSV file your code runs with\
-Make sure your instructions are clear andreproducible!\
+Clear and reproducible instructions in Markdown\
 Other teams should be able to recreate your graphic using your instructions in 5 minutes

-## Role Delegation
+### Role Delegation

 Cleaning Data: __________ \
 Coding: ___________ \
 README File: __________ \
 Graphic: _____________

+## Interpretation method
+i.e. Wordcloud

-# Instructions
+## Instructions

+Packages we used: Library("tidyverse")